hawkore/examples-transferwise-connector-mule4/README.md

-# Hawkore's TransferWise connector for Mule 4 samples project
+# Hawkore's TransferWise connector for Mule 4

-Hi!
-This is Hawkore's TransferWise connector for Mule 4 samples project.
+This connector allows you integrate your Mule applications with **TransferWise** services.

+_TransferWise is authorized by the Financial Conduct Authority under the Electronic Money Regulations 2011, Firm Reference 900507, for the issuing of electronic money._

 ![howitworks](assets/how-it-works.png)